-These delicious little rounds are gluten-free, have practically no carbs and the perfect substitute for regular bread!
+These delicious little rounds are gluten-free, have practically no carbs, and are the perfect substitute for regular bread!
 It proves that you can be gluten-free and still enjoy mealtime!
-For more inspiration check out our Grain-Free Meal Plan, it’s full of family-friendly recipes that are yummy and of course, gluten-free and grain-free!

 If your oven is too hot, it will sadly burn the Cloud Bread and leave you breadless.
 I’m positive if you keep an eye on these guys you will avoid all burnt goods and achieve that light, fluffy, cheesy cloud!